scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.1-to-5.2/upgrade-guide-from-5.1-to-5.2-generic.rst

 * Not to use the new |NEW_VERSION| features
 * Not to run administration functions, like repairs, refresh, rebuild or add or remove nodes.
 See `sctool <https://manager.docs.scylladb.com/stable/sctool/>`_ for suspending ScyllaDB Manager (only available for ScyllaDB Enterprise) scheduled or running repairs.
 * Not to apply schema changes

+If you enabled consistent cluster management in each node's configuration file, then as soon as every node has been upgraded to the new version, the cluster will start a procedure which initializes the Raft algorithm for consistent cluster metadata management.
+You must then :ref:`verify <validate-raft-setup>` that this procedure successfully finishes.

 .. note:: Before upgrading, make sure to use the latest `ScyllaDB Monitoring <https://monitoring.docs.scylladb.com/>`_ stack.